Hydroponics is a dirt-free, space-saving, water-effective method of growing soilless.

 However, getting to know all the required nutrients that plants need are not enough.
 In reality, certain nutrients are only soluble at different pH levels, which are going to go into details.

 How does pH affect nutrient availability?

-The chart shows vital plant nutrients and the levels of pH to which plants are able to take up the nutrients.
+The chart shows vital plant nutrients and the levels of pH to which plants can take up the nutrients.